IvanGDR/Pulsar-Queuing-and-Streaming/README.md

 **3. Subscription:** Determines which consumer(s) a message should be delivered to.
 Each topic can have multiple subscriptions and a subscription can have one or more consumer group(s).
 There are three types of subscriptions that can co-exist on the same topic:

 &nbsp;
-Exclusive Subscription

-&nbsp;

-: For ***streaming*** use case.
+- Exclusive Subscription: For ***streaming*** use case.
 One consumer only in order to respect ordered consumption.
-Failover Subscription

-&nbsp;

-: For ***streaming*** use case.
+- Failover Subscription: For ***streaming*** use case.
 Two consumers but one active only in order to respect ordered consumption.
-Shared Subscription
-: For ***queuing*** use case.
+- Shared Subscription: For ***queuing*** use case.
 Multiple consumers can be actived, allowing consumption in an unordered manner.

 &nbsp;
 **4. Consumer:** It is the application that reads messages from Pulsar.
 These are grouped together for consuming messages.
 Each consumer group can have its own way of consuming the messages.